jameskbride/EuchreKata/README.md

 _In order to play a Trick_<br />
 _We want to play cards in rotating team order_<br />

 Each player plays one card per trick.
 In a real game players play cards clockwise beginning with the player to the left of the dealer.
 For this exercise players will play their cards in a trick in a fixed, rotating team order.
-Team 1 Player 1 (assumed to be the player to the left of the dealer) always begins the first trick, so the initial play order would be:
-  1. Team 1 Player 1
-  2. Team 2 Player 2
-  3. Team 1 Player 3
-  4. Team 2 player 4

 Whoever won the previous trick begins the next trick.
-For example, if Team 2 Player 2 won the previous trick then the play order would be:
-  1. Team 2 Player 2
-  2. Team 1 Player 3
-  3. Team 2 Player 4
-  4. Team 1 Player 1

 ### The Lead Suit